7 Flexible Meals on a Boat

 Why It Works

-- Curries contain veggies with a long shelf life – carrots, onion, peppers
+- Curries contain veggies with a long shelf life – carrots, onions, peppers

 - Add any greens (spinach, bok choy, kale, chard) and fresh herbs (mint, basil, or cilantro) you have on hand